epi-project/brane-documentation/specification/src/implementation/vm/showcase_appendix.md

-# Bringing it together - Appendix
+# Bringing it together - Workflow example
 This page contains the workflow used in the [Bringing it together](./showcase.md) chapter.

 Three representations are given: [BraneScript](../../appendix/languages/bscript/introduction.md), [WIR](../../spec/wir/introduction.md) (using a more readable syntax than JSON) and a visual graph representation.